-Many older machines are blacklisted from taking advantage of Sidecar, but some older Macs can use the feature via a Terminal command provided by developer Steve Troughton-Smith.
-There are few details on this method, but those interested can check out our original article
+Most older machines are blacklisted from taking advantage of Sidecar, but some older Macs can use the feature via a Terminal command provided by developer Steve Troughton-Smith.
+There are few details on this method, but those interested can check out our original article on compatibility.

 - iPad mini (5th generation)